NicoSantamaria/SyndromeDecoder/README.md

 vector space belong to the the same cosets within that vector space, and those cosets can be represented by computationally inexpensive syndromes.

+For more on syndrome decoding, linear codes, and coding theory more generally, see:

+Hill, Raymond (1986).
+A first course in coding theory.
+Oxford Applied Mathematics and Computing Science Series.
+Oxford University Press.
+ISBN 978-0-19-853803-5.

 In Syndrome Decoder, the Python module MatrixMod.py handles the background mathematics (linear algebra operations over a finite field), while LinearCode.py performs the syndrome decoding algorithm.
 Syndrome Decoder is a Python program which uses syndrome decoding to correct for errors in linear codes.